alemar11/ios-watchos-tvos-macos-resources/README.md

 * [KDLoadingView](https://github.com/KaiqueDamato/KDLoadingView) - A beautiful loading indicator.
 Written in Swift.
 * [KYCircularProgress](https://github.com/kentya6/KYCircularProgress)
 * [MHProgressButton](https://github.com/emadhegab/MHProgressButton) - See the loading progress on your UIButton.
+* [SRCountdownTimer](https://github.com/rsrbk/SRCountdownTimer) - This is the simple circle countdown with a configurable timer for iOS.

 ## Pull To Refresh